Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: Weighted GDRO for Imbalanced Data

 in Algorithm~\ref{alg:4}, with probability at least $1-\delta$, we have

 where $p_{\varphi}^*$ is the optimal value of (\ref{eqn:convex:concave:weight}).\\ Furthermore, by setting $p_i$ as

 with high probability, we have

-\end{thm} \begin{remark} \textnormal{ Compared with Algorithm~\ref{alg:3}, Algorithm~\ref{alg:4} has two advantages: (i) the budget constraint is satisfied exactly; (ii) we obtain a faster $O((\log m)/\sqrt{n_i})$ rate for all distributions $\P_i$ such that $n_i \leq n_m^2$, which is much better than the $O(\sqrt{n_1 \ln m}/n_i)$ rate of Algorithm~\ref{alg:3}, and the $O(\sqrt{(\log m) /n_m})$ rate of the Baseline.
-For distributions with a larger number of budget, i.e., $n_i > n_m^2$, it maintains a fast $O((\log m) /n_m)$ rate.
+\end{theorem} \begin{myremark} \textnormal{ Compared with Algorithm~\ref{alg:3}, Algorithm~\ref{alg:4} has two advantages: (i) the budget constraint is satisfied exactly; (ii) we obtain a faster $O((\log m)/\sqrt{n_i})$ rate for all distributions $\P_i$ such that $n_i \leq n_m^2$, which is much better than the $O(\sqrt{n_1 \ln m}/n_i)$ rate of Algorithm~\ref{alg:3}, and the $O(\sqrt{(\log m) /n_m})$ rate of the Baseline.
+For distributions with a larger budget, i.e., $n_i > n_m^2$, it maintains a fast $O((\log m) /n_m)$ rate.
 Since it only updates $n_m$ times, and the best we can expect is the $O(1 /n_m)$ rate of deterministic settings \citep{nemirovski-2005-prox}.
-So, there is a performance limit for mini-batch based methods, and after that increasing the batch-size cannot reduce the rate, which consists with the usage of mini-batches in SCO \citep{NIPS2011_0942,ICML:13:Zhang:logT}. } \end{remark}
+So, there is a performance limit for mini-batch based methods, and after that increasing the batch-size cannot reduce the rate, which consists with the usage of mini-batches in SCO \citep{NIPS2011_0942,ICML:13:Zhang:logT}. } \end{myremark}

-\begin{remark} \textnormal{ To further improve the convergence rate, we can design a hybrid algorithm that combines non-uniform sampling and mini-batches.
-Specifically, we run our algorithm for $\nb \in [n_m, n_1]$ rounds, and for distributions with $n_i \geq \nb$, we use mini-batches to reduce the variance, and for distributions with $n_i < \nb$, we use random sampling to satisfy the budget constraint.
-Last, we note that there is an additional $\sqrt{\ln m}$ term in Theorem~\ref{thm:7}, compared with other theorems.
-That is because we use tools from sub-Gaussian distributions (instead of a bounded condition) to analyze the variance of the stochastic gradients, and the presence of the infinity norm contributes a $\sqrt{\ln m}$ term, which seems unavoidable \citep[Lemma A.12]{bianchi-2006-prediction}. } \end{remark}
+\begin{myremark} \textnormal{ To further improve the convergence rate, we can design a hybrid algorithm that combines non-uniform sampling and mini-batches.
+Specifically, we run our algorithm for $\nb \in [n_m, n_1]$ rounds, and for distributions with $n_i \geq \nb$, we use mini-batches to reduce the variance, and for distributions with $n_i < \nb$, we use random sampling to satisfy the budget constraint. } \end{myremark}